 Organising events is stressful.
 To mitigate this stress, try to work smarter not harder.
 And what does that look like for event merch?
 Start by establishing your event aesthetic and design style.
+Use Canva Whiteboards for easy 2D floor plans(opens in a new tab or window) for limitless creativity in your event planning.
 This will make it easier to create on-brand collateral and save you time later on when things are getting even more stressful.

 A graphic theme is how you bring together different elements to create a cohesive design aesthetic across multiple items.
 Think of it as a branding for your event.
 It makes them consistent and therefore easily recognizable.

 Plus it’ll take you half the time to pull everything together.
 In Canva, you can search for ‘brand style guide’ in the search bar and it’ll bring up a bunch of options you could adjust.
 Anything with a crown symbol is for Pro users and anything without is free for everyone.